AI-Hypercomputer/torchprime/torchprime/models/resnet-18/README.md

 To provide a clear and focused comparison, we use the well-established **ResNet-18** model.
 For the dataset, we use a combination of **VGGFace** and **FaceID 550**.
-The data loading logic, detailed in `data.py`, creates a deterministic 90/10 stratified split for training and testing, ensuring that images for every identity are present in both sets.
+The data is split into 90/10 for training and testing, ensuring that images for every identity are present in both sets.

 ### Methodology

-Our methodology is designed to provide a comprehensive comparison by evaluating two key aspects: the impact of **training techniques** and the numerical differences between **hardware platforms**.
+Our methodology is designed to provide a fair comparison of the numerical differences between **hardware platforms** by using a robust, production-like training approach.

 #### Training Approaches

-The `train.py` script contains the core logic for our experiments.
-It defines two distinct training functions to illustrate the impact of different training
+To achieve stable and reliable results for the hardware comparison, our training process incorporates several well-established best practices:

-strategies:
+-   **Optimizer**: We use the AdamW optimizer, which is known for its robust performance across a wide range of tasks.

--   **`train_simple`**: This function uses a basic setup with a standard SGD optimizer and a fixed learning rate.
-It is used to demonstrate how sensitive training can be to hyperparameters, like a high learning rate.
+-   **Learning Rate Scheduling**: A cosine learning rate scheduler with a warmup phase is used to help the model converge smoothly and avoid early divergence.

--   **`train_prod`**: This function implements a more robust, production-like training approach, incorporating the AdamW optimizer, a learning rate scheduler, and backbone freezing.
+-   **Backbone Freezing**: The pretrained backbone of the ResNet-18 model is initially frozen.
+This allows the newly added classification layers to adapt to the dataset before fine-tuning the entire model, which improves stability.

-By comparing these two approaches, our analysis in `viz.ipynb` highlights the significant impact that production-level training techniques have on model performance and stability.
+This production-like setup ensures that our comparison between TPU and GPU performance is based on a solid and reproducible training methodology.

 #### Hardware Comparison and Statistical Analysis